barchart/events-public/packages/sdk-js/docs/content/concepts/event_export.md

 ## Report Start

-The begin a new export, provide the following filter criteria:
+To begin a new export, provide the following filter criteria:

 **REQUIRED:**